imprvhub/analyzemydream/src/content/blog/what-does-it-mean-to-dream-that-your-partner-is-cheating.md

 - Freud, S., & Rosenthal, L. (1998). *Outline of psychoanalysis*.
 Debate.
 - Torrades, S. (2005). *The nature of dreams*.
 Offarm Magazine, 24(9), 134-140.
 Retrieved from: [Elsevier](https://www.elsevier.es/es-revista-offarm-4-articulo-la-naturaleza-suenos-13079597)

 This article is for informational purposes only.
-Dream Insights does not provide diagnoses or treatments.
+AnalyzeMyDream does not provide diagnoses or treatments.
 For a more detailed analysis, we recommend consulting a psychology professional.

 To explore more about the meaning of dreams, visit our [Meaning of Dreams](#) section.